Genesis 3: A Commentary

 He hates humanity.
 Since Satan cannot attack God, he sets his sights on those God loves.
 The term “crafty” (ʿārûm) is wordplay with the word “naked” (ʿārôm) in Genesis 2:25.[7]

 He attacks God’s character and God’s word.
-Notice that he never tells these humans to eat the fruit!
+Remarkably, he never tells these humans to eat the fruit!
 Instead, he undercuts their foundation by attacking God’s character.
-Like the film Inception, he places ideas in their minds that germinate and take root over time, eventually destroying them.
+Like the film Inception (2010), Satan places ideas in their minds that germinate and take root, eventually destroying them.

-Notice that Satan subtly refers to God as Elohim (i.e. the Creator), rather than the Yahweh Elohim (i.e. the Covenant-Maker).
-Wenham writes, “God is just the remote creator, not Yahweh, Israel’s covenant partner.”[8]
+Satan subtly refers to God as “God” (ʾĕlōhîm, i.e. the Creator), rather than as the “LORD” (Yahweh, i.e. the Covenant-Maker).
+Wenham writes, “God is just the remote creator, not Yahweh, Israel’s covenant partner.”[10]

 “Indeed, has God said, ‘You shall not eat from any tree of the garden’?”
-This is a skeptical and cynical attitude toward God’s incredible provision and the freedom he gave to humanity.
-In reality, God said the complete opposite in Genesis 2:16 (“From any tree of the garden you may eat freely”).
-Moreover, this “incredulous tone… smuggles in the assumption that God’s word is subject to our judgment.”[9]
+This is not so much a question as it is an “expression of shock and surprise.”[11]
+It is a skeptical and cynical attitude toward God’s incredible provision and the freedom he gave to humanity.
+In reality, God said the complete opposite: “From any tree of the garden you may eat freely” (Gen. 2:16).
+Satan makes God’s nearly universal freedom to be a universal negation.
+Indeed, he omits the word “freely” from his citation of God’s words.
+Moreover, this “incredulous tone… smuggles in the assumption that God’s word is subject to our judgment.”[12]

 (3:2-3) “The woman said to the serpent, ‘From the fruit of the trees of the garden we may eat; 3 but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, or you will die.’”